AZYDEVE/apartment_search/README.md

 ### Instructions for using the web app:
 - Sign up as a user in the sign up page
-- the web app uses passport-local strategy for authentications.
-- The database stores only the hashed passwords
-- In the Search page, the selector form allows sorting and filtering the posts
-- the pagination at the bottom, Users can type in page numbers to the input box for natigating to different pages
-- users can like and unlike a post.
-The liked post are kept in the Favorite page. users can unlike the page to remove from the Favorite page

-### screenshoot:

-- Sign up as a user in the sign up page
 - The web app uses passport-local strategy for authentications.
 This allows users remain login in multiple sessions until logout.
 - The database stores only the hashed passwords
 - In the Search page, the selector form allows sorting and filtering the posts